Adaptive Memory Momentum via a Model-Based Framework for Deep Learning Optimization: RELATED WORK

 \subsection{Momentum Methods}

-Momentum was first introduced by Polyak~\cite{polyak1964some} in the form of the Heavy Ball (HB) method, which incorporates the previous iterate into the update:
+Momentum was first introduced by Polyak~\parencite{polyak1964some} in the form of the Heavy Ball (HB) method, which incorporates the previous iterate into the update:

 where \( \beta \in [0,1) \) is the momentum coefficient.
 For \( L \)-smooth and \( m \)-strongly convex quadratic functions, tuned momentum yields accelerated convergence over gradient descent.
-Nesterov's Accelerated Gradient (NAG)~\cite{nesterov1983method} achieves similar benefits, and attains the optimal \( O(1/t^2) \) rate for \( L \)-smooth convex functions.
+Nesterov's Accelerated Gradient (NAG)~\parencite{nesterov1983method} achieves similar benefits, and attains the optimal \( O(1/t^2) \) rate for \( L \)-smooth convex functions.

-Momentum has since been adapted to stochastic settings~\cite{tseng1998incremental, ruszczynski1987linearization}, where it provably matches the convergence rate of SGD~\cite{yan2018unified, sebbouh2021almost}.
+Momentum has since been adapted to stochastic settings~\parencite{tseng1998incremental, ruszczynski1987linearization}, where it provably matches the convergence rate of SGD~\parencite{yan2018unified, sebbouh2021almost}.
 However, the theoretical justification for its often superior empirical performance under common settings remains incomplete.
-Despite this gap, HB-style momentum has become a standard component in deep learning optimizers, offering faster convergence and often better generalization~\cite{sutskever2013importance}.
+Despite this gap, HB-style momentum has become a standard component in deep learning optimizers, offering faster convergence and often better generalization~\parencite{sutskever2013importance}.
 The practical version used in most frameworks is \footnote{PyTorch uses an equivalent momentum update with \( d_{t+1} = \beta d_t + g_t \) and appropriate learning rate scaling.}: